 Highlights of economic data released last week, from central bank policies to trade and growth trends.

 U.S.: The dollar fell versus other major currencies.

 Central bank policy

-GERMANY: The ZEW Indicator of Economic Sentiment declined in July.
+GERMANY: The ZEW Indicator of Economic Sentiment remained negative in September.